iLVL-Key/FFXI/addons/Helper/readme.md

   - **Checks for addon updates** → Update available for the addon itself (Helper.lua).
   - **Optional automatic updates** → Updates addon and Helpers automatically (if enabled).
 - <ins>**Customization & User Control**</ins>
-  - Choose between automatic or manual updates
+  - Choose between automatic or manual updates.
-  - Enable/disable individual Helpers
+  - Enable/disable individual Helpers.
-  - Modify Helper settings & messages in XML files
+  - Modify Helper settings & messages in XML files.

 ## How To Setup
 1. Save the addon to `/addons/Helper/Helper.lua`.
+   - All you need to start is the `Helper.lua` file itself.
+Everything else will be downloaded in step 3.
 2. Load the addon with `//lua load helper`.
    - Vana is the default Helper and will automatically be created and loaded into the addon.
 3. Update the addon by typing `//helper update`.